Saigauravp25/DamIt/README.md

   *  Assisted with Core Data for Level storage

   Beta - (40%)
+  *  Integrated Firebase functionality with application
+  *  Created login page for application
+  *  Created Firebase database to store user level progress and load it when the game starts

   #### Nirav Lalsinghani - NVL225 (15%)
   Alpha - 5%